 He is an environmental lawyer and social entrepreneur.
 A member of the bars of New York, California and the Supreme Court of the United States, and a solicitor of England and Wales, he moved from Wall Street law practice to found the Citizens’ Enforcement Project at NRDC in New York, where he brought some 80 federal lawsuits against corporations to enforce the Clean Water Act after the Reagan Administration had stopped enforcing the law.
 He won these cases and embarrassed the government to start enforcing the law again.

 James founded ClientEarth – Europe’s first public interest environmental law organisation – in 2007.
-Now operating globally, it uses advocacy, litigation and research to address the greatest challenges of our time – including biodiversity loss, climate change, and toxic chemicals.
+Now operating globally, it uses advocacy, litigation and research to address the greatest challenges of our time – including nature loss, climate change, and toxic chemicals.
 Its work is always built on solid law and science.
 In 2017, James co-authored a book with his husband Martin Goodman, telling the fascinating story of ClientEarth since it was founded.
-The book won the judges category in the Business Book of the Year Award in 2018.
+The book won the judges category in the Business Book of the Year Awards in 2018.

 Previously James lived in Los Angeles where he founded the Los Angeles Office of NRDC, which does internationally important environmental work with the support of the Hollywood community.
 He was Editor in Chief of the New York University Law Review, where he later served as Adjunct Associate Professor of Environmental Law.
 He has also been an executive in several other sectors of the non-profit world.

 He graduated from Yale, Phi Beta Kappa, magna cum laude, with departmental honours in philosophy.
 He is the author of an environmental legal thriller, Immediate Harm, and volume of poetry on science and environment, The Feynman Challenge.
-Among other roles and honours he is a Conservation Fellow of the Zoological Society of London; and a fellow of the Ashoka Foundation; Member of the Advisory Committee of the International Coalition for Green Development on China’s Belt and Road Initiative; Honorary Professor of Law at the University of Bristol; and Visiting Fellow at Lady Margaret Hall, Oxford.
+Among other roles and honours he is a Conservation Fellow of the Zoological Society of London; a fellow of the Ashoka Foundation; Member of the Advisory Committee of the International Coalition for Green Development on China’s Belt and Road Initiative; Honorary Professor of Law at the University of Bristol; and Visiting Fellow at Lady Margaret Hall, Oxford.